seillama-io/seillama-docs/docs/kubernetes/install/talos.md

 Set environment variables:
 * `CLUSTER_NAME` is an arbitrary name, used as a label in your local client configuration.
 It should be unique in the configuration on your local workstation.
-* `CONTROL_PLANE_IP` is the static IP adress you assigned to your VM above, which will serve as the control plane of your Talos cluster.
+* `CONTROL_PLANE_IP` is the static IP address you assigned to your VM above, which will serve as the control plane of your Talos cluster.

 ```sh
 export CLUSTER_NAME=home-lab